 Source: Soggy Dollar

-Noteworthy – this cocktail is now known as Pusser’s Painkiller® as it was trademarked in the 1980s by Pusser’s Rum.
+Noteworthy – this Caribbean Cocktail is now known as Pusser’s Painkiller® as it was trademarked in the 1980s by Pusser’s Rum.

 Dominican Republic’s Signature Drink